 How iOS Gateway Works

 The iOS Gateway works as a VNC server (from the IP address of the Mac where it is running).
-When you connect to that Mac from eggPlant Functional, you can see and control your iOS device.
+When you connect to that Mac from Eggplant Functional, you can see and control your iOS device.

-The Mac where the iOS Gateway is running does not need to be the same machine as where you have eggPlant Functional installed.
+The Mac where iOS Gateway is running does not need to be the same machine as where you have Eggplant Functional installed.
 However, the iOS device must be connected by USB to the Mac where iOS Gateway is installed.
 The diagram below shows a basic network architecture for using iOS Gateway:

-In general, you need to run iOS Gateway on the latest version of Mac OS to test devices running the latest version of iOS.
+In general, you need to run iOS Gateway on the latest version of the Mac OS to test devices running the latest version of iOS.

-Set Up iOS Gateway
+iOS Gateway Setup